-Expansion of mentoring and sponsoring for aspiring leaders needs to be promoted, and can start with candid conversations and targeted exposure to a wide variety of tasks and experiences.
+The expansion of mentoring and sponsoring for aspiring leaders needs to be promoted and can start with candid conversations and targeted exposure to a wide variety of tasks and experiences.

-We have formulated extensive recommendations beyond the few summarized here for increasing diversity in leadership, which are included in the executive summary.
-These recommendations are targeted at theaters and theater service organizations, search committees and search firms, aspiring leaders and mentors.
-Also, we have collected specific recommendations from various experts for separate audiences.
-For aspiring artistic leaders and aspiring executive leaders, expert consultants have helped us list those steps that can help diverse ambitious theater professionals prepare for and progress to leadership.
-For the members of Boards of Trustees of theaters and other non-profits recommendations are listed that will help them advise their selection committees such that the path to leadership is level for all ambitious and qualified people, regardless their backgrounds.
+Extensive recommendations for increasing diversity in leadership are included in the executive summary.
+These recommendations are targeted at theaters and theater service organizations, search committees and search firms, aspiring leaders, and mentors.
+Specific recommendations for key audiences have been developed with input from experts.
+For aspiring artistic leaders and aspiring executive leaders, there are steps that can help diverse, ambitious theater professionals prepare for and progress to leadership.
+For the members of Boards of Trustees of theaters and other non-profits, recommendations are listed that will help them advise their selection committees such that the path to leadership is level for all ambitious and qualified people, regardless of their backgrounds.

-An important initiative growing out of this research is the Berkshire Leadership Summit planned for October 2017 hosted by the WAM Theatre, organized by Artistic Director Kristen Van Ginhoven.
-For more information, see http://www.wamtheatre.com/berkshire-leadership-summit-2017/
+An important initiative that grew out of this research was the Berkshire Leadership Summit in October 2017 hosted by the WAM Theatre, organized by Artistic Director Kristen Van Ginhoven.

 The Impact of the Research